seratch/scalikesolr/readme.md

 #### Bind from SolrDocument

-It requires no-argument constructor and setters for each fields.
+It requires no-argument constructor and setters for fields.
 It is also possible to specify user-defined type that has one argument(String) constructor.

     case class PageI(val value: String = "")